lisp-ceo/backbone_bootstrap/README.md

 : git clone
 : jekyll --server --auto
 : begin development!
-Make sure you look at the .gitignore and ensure it suits your needs
+Make sure you look at the .gitignore and ensure it suits your needs : When you're done.
+Go to the admin folder and run ./build.sh, ensuring you have the relevant node dependencies.
+Will produce 1-liner for your backone src

 ## Deps:
   * Jekyll - suuuuuuuper lightweight, move to Django eventually
   * Optional: npm - minification, testing

 ## Technologies used:
   * Backbone.js
   * Require.js